According to Nielsen, ONE is now the world’s most watched combat sports promotion and ranks among the top 10 largest…

 The Real Meaning Of Martial Arts

 Even though I have been doing Muay Thai since I was a kid in Thailand, I still train almost every day.
-I also picked up Brazilian Jiu-Jitsu over a decade ago.
+I also picked up Brazilian Jiu-Jitsu along the way.
 You see, the quest never ends.
 I am on this beautiful journey of striving to evolve into the best martial artist I can be.
 A fighter does it for money.
 A martial artist does it for love.

 The biggest misconception about martial arts is that it is about violence.
 Yes, it teaches you how to kick ass and how to defend yourself in real life.
 However, self-defense is only the surface of what martial arts teaches.
 After 35+ years of martial arts, I can tell you that the true essence of martial arts is the journey of continuous self-improvement mentally, physically, emotionally, and spiritually.
 Through the practice of martial arts, we inherit confidence, mental strength, courage, tenacity, work ethic, humility, compassion, integrity, kindness, respect, honor, discipline, and much more.